flutter/website/src/docs/deployment/ios.md

 : Runner

 {{site.note.alert}}
-  Changing the display name to anything other than `Runner` causes the app not to run with the Flutter tools.
+  Flutter versions prior to 1.18.0-10.0.pre do not support changing the display name to anything other than `Runner`.
 For more information, see [Issue 41793][].
 {{site.note.end}}

 `Bundle Identifier`